evaneill/PandemiCpp/README.md

 C++ implementation of pandemic board game for testing MCTS agents

 ## Status
-As of June 15, 2020 this is still a work in progress and has been through a modest amount of, but not deeply thorough, testing for game logic and agents.
+As of June 27, 2020 this is still a work in progress and has been through a good amount of, but not deeply thorough, testing for game logic and agents.
+It's not error free.

 Also this is my first time with C++, so you'll have to overlook all of the breaches of best-practice.
 Further, I'm certain that there are probably inefficiencies or impracticalities that would be obvious to a real practitioner, but I don't know about.

 ## Requirements
 I believe that you only need a C++ compiler that's capable of compiling the C++17 standard.
 This standard is required because I've used some `inline` statements to define global variables.
 The commands in `makefile` require `g++`, specifically, and have been developed on an OSX system.
 It takes my compiler ~20-40 ish sec to build a full experiment.

 ## Hello World Playtest
 Right now `Playtest.cpp` holds the logic to call the random agent in a playthrough of the game.
 It draws actions uniformly over _types_ of legal actions, and then uniformly over legal actions of the chosen type.
 You can compile a binary and run it with `make playtest`, which makes a `./playtest.out` binary you can call over and over.

-Right now there are several compile warnings regarding the possibility of not returning anything in some `ActionConstructor` functions and others.
-That's fine to me right now, I would very much want the game to fail if any of those points are reached.

 ## Run an experiment
 I've made `Experiment`s to encapsulate all of the specification of an agent, initial board state, etc. required to run and log an experiment.
 By default experiments will be written to `results/` in the form of a `.header` and `.csv` file, which describe meta information about the experiment and experimental results describing game-level information, respectively.